dpodder/dropwizard-stress/README.md

 Follow the instructions for "How to test the stress-client application", but instead of using `check.yml`, use `stress.yml`.
 The test will take much longer, exposing bugs that manifest under load.

+Supported Java versions
+---

+This repro was tested with the following JDK releases:

+* Java/JDK 8 rev. 202
+* Java/JDK 8 rev. 152